 I-X also involves a modular systems integration architecture that strongly parallels the underlying ontology.
 It provides a "Model - Viewer - Controller" style of architecture.
-Plug-in components for Issue Handlers, Activity Performers, Constraint Managers, Process or Product Viewers, and Input/Output allow for specific I-X systems to be created.
+Plug-in components for Issue Handlers, Activity Performers, Constraint Managers, I/O Handlers and Process or Product Viewers allow for specific I-X systems to be created.

-3 I-X Process Panels
+I-X Process Panels

-We "deliver" useful functionality based on the I-X and ontology via I-X Process Panels (I-P2) and associated Tools as shown in figures 1 and 2.
+We "deliver" useful functionality based on the I-X and ontology via I-X Process Panels (I-P2).
 These support a user or collaborative users in selecting and carrying out "processes" and creating or modifying "process products".
 An I-X Process Panel can be seen, at its simplest, as an intelligent 'to-do' list for its user.
 However, and especially when used in conjunction with other users' panels, it can become a workflow, reporting and messaging 'catch all', allowing the coordination of activity, and hence facilitating more successful and efficient collaborations.
 I-X Process Panels thus provide a user interface to support user tasks and cooperation.